mmvsk/px/README.md

-# px: Run Python code with dependencies.
-No activation nonsense
+# px: Run Python code with dependencies

-Topics

 Python is great until you need dependencies.
 Then suddenly there are 6 different tools, 9 blog posts arguing about them, and 3 ways to “activate” something.

 `px` makes Python behave like a normal language: